HamzehAdawi/HotProperties/README.md

 Hot properties is a full stack web app centered around purchase and sale of real estate property.

 Features include managing, browsing, listing, selling, purchasing, and inquiring (messaging system) of properties.
 Deployed on AWS with a DB persistence through MySQL.

+User accounts are broken down into
+3 roles:
-User accounts are broken down into 3 roles: 1.
-Admin - account management via admin portal, 2.
-Agent - property listing, selling, and handeling of message inquiries for properties.
-3. Buyers for shopping listed properties.
+- 1. Admin - account management via admin portal,
+- 2. Agent - property listing, selling, and handeling of message inquiries for properties.
+- 3. Buyers for shopping listed properties or connecting with agents for selling.

 #### For demo purposes it is best to log in and visit the website as a buyer.
 #### Please use the following credentials: